Gilgit Scouts: Antecedents

-Formation
+Formation of scouts

 In 1913, the local levies were replaced by a permanent body of troops on a company basis, under the name "Gilgit Scouts".
 The force was paid for by the state of Jammu and Kashmir, but commanded by British officers under the control of the British Political Agent at Gilgit.
 The initial strength of Gilgit Scouts was 656 men.
 They were organised into 8 companies of 80 men each.
 Each company had two native officers, a Subedar and a Jamadar.

 The force had no connection to the Jammu and Kashmir State Forces, but became part of the Frontier Corps, along with Chitral Scouts, Kurram Militia and other local forces.

 The recruits were from all areas of the Gilgit Agency and had the advantage of local knowledge.
 They were also acclimatised to local climate and the harsh mountain terrain.
 They were responsible for maintaining local order as well as monitoring foreign activity along the northern borders.

 The recruitment in the Gilgit scouts was based on the recommendation of Mirs and Rajas of the area.
 Close relatives of Mirs and Rajas were given direct Viceroy commissions in Gilgit scouts.